jjying89/Python-Challenge/README.md

 # python-challenge

-There are 2 challenges in this repository.
+There are 2 different datasets in this repository with the following challenges below:

 ## PyBank